-Successful information interviews reflect a real interest in the other party.
+Successful interviews of all types reflect a real interest in the other party.
 Curious, open-ended who, what, where and how questions lead to an expansion of the conversation.
 They help us understand, connect and learn from others.
-The right questions convey our appreciation for the gift of time and attention the other person is so generously sharing with us.
+The right questions convey our interest, attention and appreciation for the gift of time the other person is so generously sharing with us.

 A few words of caution: when setting up an information interview be clear about the time commitment.
 Limit the meeting to 30 minutes unless the other party suggests a longer meeting.
 Stick to the agreed-upon time.